RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-06/customizing-interactive-grid.md

     ![](./images/run-demo-projects-app11.png " ")

-2. In the navigation menu, click **Interactive Grid**.
+2. In the navigation menu, click **Projects Tasks**.
 You want to customise the display of this interactive grid for your end users.
 In the Developer Toolbar, click **Edit Page 4**.

     ![](./images/click-page11.png " ")